ooluwgb/HashiCorp-Terraform-Professional-Prep/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you find any errors, have suggestions for improvements, or would like to add more examples or exercises, please open an issue or submit a pull request.

+When contributing, please:

+-   Keep Terraform code formatted with `terraform fmt`.
+-   Provide a short description of the scenario each example or exercise is illustrating.
+-   Include links to relevant documentation when introducing new AWS services or Terraform language features.

+---

+## 📚 Additional Resources

+Complement your study with the following references:

+-   [Terraform Registry Modules](https://registry.terraform.io/browse/modules): Review production-grade modules to understand design patterns and documentation standards.
+-   [HashiCorp Learn Tutorials](https://developer.hashicorp.com/terraform/tutorials): Hands-on labs that mirror the skills assessed in the professional exam.
+-   [AWS Well-Architected Labs](https://www.wellarchitectedlabs.com/): Infrastructure scenarios that reinforce cloud architecture decisions relevant to Terraform implementations.

 ---